 - Bachelor of Arts in Chemistry

+- Bachelor of Arts in Chemistry, Option in Subject Matter Preparation in Teaching Chemistry (Pending CCTC approval)

-- · Bachelor of Science in Chemistry
+- Bachelor of Science in Chemistry

 - Bachelor of Science in Chemistry, Option in Biochemistry

 - Minor in Chemistry

 - Certificate in Chemistry

 The Chemistry Program at CSUCI is based on a "Big Ideas" approach to the discipline.
 Students will learn how to apply the "Big Ideas" skills to their analysis of concepts and problems.
 In addition to implementing the "Big Ideas" across the curriculum, students learn how to improve their analytical thinking, oral and written communication, and problem solving skills as individuals and in teams.
 The culmination of the degree involves a Chemistry Colloquium in conjunction with a service learning project, internship, or independent research experience.
-Writing skills are developed in all upperdivision Chemistry courses.
+Writing skills are developed in all upper-division Chemistry courses.